Improving audio latency using AES67 and the iQx console

 We need to properly set the destinations to force them to use the higher resolution PTP clock.
 This is done by adding a special command into the destination channel field in the xNode.

 Navigate to the xNode’s DESTINATIONS page.
-For all the streams that are coming into the xNode’s destinations via AES67, add the following suffix to the channel number: ;sync-time=0.
+For all the streams coming into the xNode's destinations from an iQx, iQs, or other AES67 sources, add the following suffix to the channel number: ;sync-time=0.
 In this example, the headphone feed from the iQx is at channel 31611 and it’s located at destination 1.
 So we enter, “31611;sync-time=0”:

 iQx Source Audio Delay Setting

-In each source profile in the iQx, you will find a setting called Audio delay (AES67 Link Offset).
+In each source profile in the iQx, and iQs, you will find a setting called Audio delay (AES67 Link Offset).
 The units are in thousandths of a millisecond with a range of 0-250ms.
 This setting performs a double purpose.
 It can be used to delay audio playout to align with video and can be used to adjust buffer.
 It defaults to a value of 1.000ms.
-With a high-performance network and a source device that has tight timing (as from an xNode), this default may be reduced to a minimum of 0.0ms. if the network is somewhat jittery, and the setting of 0ms causes audio clicks or pops, the next setting to try is 0.25ms.
+With a high-performance network and a source device that has tight timing (as from an xNode), this default may be reduced to a minimum of 0.0ms.
+If the network is somewhat jittery, and the setting of 0ms causes audio clicks or pops, the next setting to try is 0.25ms.
 And so on, up to higher numbers adding back buffering and latency.
-The goal is to achieve the lowest possibly latency with reliable audio.
+The goal is to achieve the lowest possible latency with reliable audio.

 iQx: Checking for good SYNC